 Use Student ID Card for Discounts

-Last, but certainly not least, I use my Student ID to get the student discount whenever I can.
+Lastly, I use my Student ID to get the student discount whenever I can.
 You’re probably thinking, so what?

-The thing is, I’m no longer an active student, and haven’t been for many years.
+The thing is, I’m no longer an active student and haven’t been for many years.

-Now, I have been taking continuing education classes through the university where I obtained my Master’s degree, so I guess technically I can say I’m a “student.”
+Now, I have been taking continuing education classes through the university where I obtained my Master’s degree, so I guess technically, I can say I’m a “student.”